ItsNotABug/ansible-lamp-stack-playbook/readme.md

 ### Project Provisioner

-The Project Provisioner is stored in the /vagrant folder in your dev environment and the /var/project_provisioner/ folder on other servers and is used as a simple way of pulling various projects into this list.
+The Project Provisioner is stored in the /vagrant folder in your dev environment and is used as a simple way of pulling various projects into this list.
 The Project Provisioner assumes that you're projects are built with specific files in specific places.

 #### How It Works